 - Pick a font from the list

-New accounts will only have 1 font available, as Customily does not provide fonts.
-But you can easily add as many fonts as you want to your font list.
+New accounts will just have a couple fonts available.
+You can easily add as many fonts as you want to your font list.

 Learn how to import fonts into Customily here.